openfga/openfga/docs/authzen/README.md

 **Rationale:** Per the AuthZEN specification, pagination is optional: "a PDP MAY support pagination."
 This implementation returns all results in a single response.

-### Search API: Multi-Type Subject Search
+### Search API: Multi-Type Search

-The AuthZEN specification allows searching for subjects without specifying a type, which would return subjects of all types.
+The AuthZEN specification allows searching for subjects or resources without specifying a type, which would return results of all types.

-**Current status:** `SubjectSearch` requires a subject `type` to be specified.
+**Current status:** `SubjectSearch` requires a subject `type` and `ResourceSearch` requires a resource `type` to be specified.

-**Rationale:** OpenFGA's `ListUsers` API requires at least one `UserTypeFilter`.
+**Rationale:** OpenFGA's `ListUsers` and `ListObjects` APIs require a type filter.
 Searching across all types would require multiple API calls and result aggregation.

 ### Search API: Action Properties in Responses